amirblaese/drakify/README.md

 - Waveform snipping
 - Mixing
 - Normalization
-- Fun and unique presets designed for real world purposes.
+- Fun and unique presets designed `for real world purposes`.

 ## How to use?